esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 ### Complex Ordering Processes

-In B2B, order flow isnât always as simple as a buyer submitting an order and a seller fulfilling it.
+In B2B, order flow isn't always as simple as a buyer submitting an order and a seller fulfilling it.
 On the buyer side, the order may need to go through a multi-tier approval process.
 The rules around what conditions require an approval (user, order total, specific products, quantities, etc.), who is allowed to approve, and at what stage in the workflow, can get complex.

-OrderCloud.ioâs built-in rules engine allows you to express these rules as formulas that get evaluated each time an order is submitted or approved.
+OrderCloud.io's built-in rules engine allows you to express these rules as formulas that get evaluated each time an order is submitted or approved.
 When an approval triggers no further rules, the order is passed on to the seller.

 ### Assisted Ordering

 Among the primary goals of any eCommerce system are automation and empowering the buyer.
-But in B2B, sometimes thereâs no substitute for the personalized service afforded by CSRs (Customer Service Representatives) at call centers.
+But in B2B, sometimes there's no substitute for the personalized service afforded by CSRs (Customer Service Representatives) at call centers.

 OrderCloud.io provides a clear method of impersonating a buyer user.
 This